*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 With vertical storage, vinyl records can be in their original condition for many years or decades, and they will maintain their value through the years as well.

 There are a variety of different ways to store your records vertically.
 Many people choose to use containers that are specifically designed to fit records vertically.
-Some of the best containers are made by Snap N Store and can be found on Amazon here.

 Knowing the proper method of storing your records is an important first step to making your collection last a lifetime.
 Proper stacking of your records is just the beginning however.
 There are many other things that you should learn about cleaning and proper care of your records to help them stay in good condition.